 Exciting adventures include: Titanic, the Matrix, the Exorcist, the Pleasure Principle, Escaping Reality and many others.
 Gordon reveals to Jonny his code which teaches you how to never taste the forbidden fruit and to understand the forces that are trying to tempt you.

 Renew your mind while having fun.
-These unique stories will help you form new habits that will set you free.
+These unique stories will help you understand life the way it should be lived.
 Click now to see it. amazon.com/dp/B07YBHKZ4B/ref=

 How Dylan Quit Drinking is the same 24 stories with the focus on quitting drinking.
 To access that title click here: amazon.com/dp/B07YQ6RMYR/ref=